Types of Degrees International Business Majors Are Getting

 Who Is Getting a Bachelor’s Degree in International Business?

 At the countrywide level, the racial-ethnic distribution of international business majors is as follows:

 Americans aren’t the only ones with an interest in International Business.
 About 19.4% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that international business students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $41,050 per year.
+The median starting salary of students who graduated in 2015-2017 with a bachelor’s degree in international business was $41,050 per year.
 These stats come from the U.S. Department of Education.
 During this timeframe, most salaries fell between $35,950 (25th percentile) and $48,500 (75th percentile).